oroinc/customer-portal/src/Oro/Bundle/CommerceMenuBundle/Resources/doc/api_frontend/commerce_menu_item.md

 ### get_list

-Retrieve a collection of menu items as a flat list with parent relationships.
+Retrieve a collection of menu items as a flat list.

-{@inheritdoc}

 ## FIELDS